debolk/deursoos/readme.md

 * Disable the pn533 and nfc modules by copying the included config file `cp blacklist-libnfc.conf /etc/modprobe.d/blacklist-nfc.conf`
 * Start and enable the service: `systemctl enable --now deursoos`
 * (maybe not needed) Configure the system to run `reprogram_door` every day to restore the configuration of the teensy door opener

-### Installing the CCTV
-* Install motion and the ssh filesystem `apt-get install motion sshfs`
-* Enable the motion daemon by editing `/etc/default/motion`
-* Copy the motion configuration file (`motion.conf`) to `/etc/motion/motion.conf`
-* Create a ssh-key pair and push this to deursysteem@camerastore.i.bolkhuis.nl to grant your device access to the camerastore
-* Configure a sshfs network mount to store the files in  `sshfs#deursysteem@camerastore.i.bolkhuis.nl:  /home/deursysteem/camerastore/   fuse    auto,_netdev,port=22,user,uid=X,gid=Y,umask=0022,nonempty,allow_other`.
-Use the uid of the motion user (`id -u motion`) and gid of the motion group (`id -g motion`) in place of X and Y.
-* The VPS *must* be configured to destroy all files after 28 days for legal reasons.
-Usually this is done through a cron job which executes `find /home/deursysteem/ -name '*.jpg' -mtime +28 -exec rm -f {} \;`